 68% of Technical Writers said they were satisfied with their job and 41% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Technical Writers job description, Technical Writers salary, Technical Writers information, what is the job of a Technical Writer like, pros and cons about Technical Writers, colleges and universities for Technical Writers, is Technical Writers the right career for me, Quite Hard careers to get into, careers in Art, Entertainment and Sports
+Technical Writers job description, Technical Writers salary, Technical Writers information, what is the job of a Technical Writer like, pros and cons about Technical Writers, colleges and universities for Technical Writers, is Technical Writers the right career for me, careers in Art, Entertainment and Sports